Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Just because a property is “under conditional contract” doesn’t mean that the sale is finalised, as there’s still a chance the contract could fall through and the property put back on the market.
+Just because a property is “under conditional contract” doesn’t mean that the sale is finalised, as there’s still a chance the contract could fall through, and the property is put back on the market.
 So let’s take a closer look at the definition for this real estate phrase.

 What does “under conditional contract” mean?

-If a property is described as being under “conditional contract”, it means that the vendor and the buyer have agreed on a price for the property and signed a “sale and purchase agreement”.
+If a property is described as under “conditional contract”, it means the vendor and buyer have agreed on a price for the property and signed a “sale and purchase agreement”.

-However, that contract is still subject to conditions and could fall through before the sale is completed.
+However, that contract is still subject to conditions and could fall through before the sale is complete.
 Contracts offer a measure of protection to both parties, whether you are the seller or the buyer.
-Besides protecting both parties, contracts can also legally bind you, which means you can incur legal penalties for breaching the terms of the contract.
-Therefore, be very sure that you understand all the legalities and procedures before affixing your signature.
+Besides protecting both parties, contracts also legally bind you, which means you can incur legal penalties for breaching the contract terms.
+Therefore, be sure that you understand all the legalities and procedures before signing.

-A property can only be listed as “sold” once all the conditions of the contract have been satisfied.
+A property can only be listed as “sold” once all the contract conditions have been satisfied.
 Until then, it is either “under conditional contract” or “for sale”.

 What should the sale and purchase agreement contain?

-- The total purchase price, which includes the deposit the buyer must pay.
+- The total purchase price, including the deposit the buyer must pay

-- Inspection reports and necessary inspections that are to be performed by the buyer before closing the deal.
+- Inspection reports and necessary inspections the buyer must perform before closing the deal

 Conditions you may have to comply with